domenicoindrio/v-server-setup/README.md

 And obtained following output confirming that the process was done correctly:

     Hi my_username!
 You've successfully authenticated, but GitHub does not provide shell access.

+## Quality of life commands

+While writing this document and testing everything described, I found myelf entering the ssh login command several times.
+Since it's not a short one, I started looking for a way to automate this process.
+I then found at the end of the module's study material exactly what I was looking for: the configuration of multiple identities in the ssh config file and the `alias` terminal function.
+After reviewing these, I did logically set up first the configuration file and then created an alias.

+## Setting up the ssh config file

+First, I searched for the config file in the `~/.ssh/` and, since there was none, I created one:

+    nano ~/.ssh/config

+In it I wrote a configuration block like this:

+    Host server_ip_address
+      User server_username
+      PreferredAuthentications publickey
+      IdentityFile ~/path/to/private_key/key

+I saved and closed nano and then ran this command to test if the configuration file was working:

+    ssh server_ip_address

+I got asked for the key passphrase, entered it and I was successfully connected to the server!
+However entering the key passphrase every time I connected to the server, started getting slightly annoying, so I searched for a solution.

+### Setting up the ssh agent

+To solve this, I found that there's the need of two commands involving `eval` and the programm `ssh-add`.
+So I proceeded as following:

+    eval $(ssh-agent -s)
+    ssh-add ~/path/to/private/key

+After running the `ssh-add ~/path/to/private/key` I was prompted for the passphrase and after entering it, I received this message:

+    Identity added: ~/path/to/private/key (Key comment)

+For double checking if I did everything right, I also ran following command to check the list of saved identities:

+    ssh-add -l

+The corrisponding public key to the private key I added was shown.

+For what I understood, the first line set the necessary variables in the shell that let the `ssh-agent` work properly.
+The second line let the `ssh-add` programm connect with the `ssh-agent` and load the key we indicated.

+Afterwards, I tried connecting to the server again and there was no need to input my ssh key passphrase, it connected right away!

+## Using the Alias function

+I found the alias function a pretty good solution in this case, in order to avoid typing long commands multiple times.
+So I created an alias to shorten the ssh connection process.
+The syntax was pretty simple, following along the study material I just wrote following command:

+    alias vserver="ssh -i /path/to/the/private_key username@server_ipaddress"

+Since I had set up earlier the ssh config file, to connect to server using just the command `ssh server_ip_address`, I updated the alias like this:

+    alias vserver="ssh server_ip_address"

+I ran `vserver` in the terminal and got connected to the server without the need to enter either the server ip address or the key passphrase.